scalanlp/junto/README.md

 ## What's inside

-The latest stable release of Junto is 1.5.
+The latest stable release of Junto is 1.6.0.
+Here are the changes from version 1.5:

+* Changed `upenn.junto._` to `junto._`
+* Added junto.JuntoContext, which has functions for making it easier to interact with graphs and pull out results after running label propagation.
+* Added prepositional phrase attachment test.
+* Added some helpers for creating graphs with nodes of different types, e.g. junto.config.VertexName.
+* Now using Scallop for command-line parsing (instead of Argot).

-The development version is 1.6---some fairly big changes are coming.
-For now, one important difference to note is that all classes that were `upenn.junto._` are now just `junto._`, in line with other [ScalaNLP projects](https://github.com/scalanlp).
+The development version is 1.7.0---some fairly big changes are coming.

 See the [CHANGELOG](https://github.com/scalanlp/junto/wiki/CHANGELOG) for changes in previous versions.